 How do you avoid this scenario?
 By conducting a training needs analysis before embarking on a course of action.

-Course leader Rina Opperman, highlights some questions that that will assist during the training analysis process:
+Alusani® Course Leader, highlights some questions that that will assist during the training analysis process:

-?
-Do you involve all internal and external stakeholders?
+Do you involve all internal & external stakeholders?

-During the course Opperman covers issues such as identifying training objectives, conducting workplace assessments, measuring employee performance and measuring the evaluation phase to determine return on investment.
+During the course issues such as identifying training objectives, conducting workplace assessments, measuring employee performance and measuring the evaluation phase to determine return on investment.

-The Training Needs Analysis, Assessment and Evaluation course hosted by Alusani Skills and Training Network will run on the 18 and 19 April 2012 in Johannesburg, for more information call 011 447 7470, email firstname.lastname@example.org or visit the website Alusani Skills and Training Network
+The Training Needs Analysis, Assessment and Evaluation course is hosted by Alusani Skills and Training Network.
+For more information call 011 447 7470, email email@example.com or visit the website Alusani Skills and Training Network

 By Cindy Payle